chopov1/chopov1/README.md

-### The first video is a game I programmed, as well as created and implemented the sound assets for in Unreal Engine 4.
+### The first video is a game I programmed, as well as created and implemented the sound assets for using wwise and Unreal Engine 4.